 of Tony Carusos Final Broadcast, an opera by Paul Salerni.

 The soprano has won prestigious awards including First Prize at

 the Classical Singer Magazine Competition.
-The soprano was also
+Ms. Bruce was also

 honored in Germany & France as a Star of Tomorrow by the arte

-television channel and was featured in a video portrait.
+television channel and was featured in a video portrait with rising

 Equally at home on the concert stage, Jacqueline

 Bruce is known for her commitment to exploring and performing

 a vast array of repertoire.
 Ms. Bruce has performed in concert